Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 To measure our model's test and train performance, we use the deviance function for the Poisson family.
 We can get the total deviance function directly from `glum`'s distribution classes and divide it by the sum of our sample weight.

-*Note*: a Poisson distribution is equivlane to a Tweedie distribution with power = 1.
+*Note*: a Poisson distribution is equivalent to a Tweedie distribution with power = 1.

 ```python
 PoissonDist = TweedieDistribution(1)